Sayed31/nashville_housing_data_cleaning/README.md

 ### File Descriptions:

 1. **preparing_csv_for_importing.ipynb**: This Jupyter Notebook file demonstrates the process of preparing the dataset for importing into MySQL.
-It involves reading the original xlsx file, handling missing values, and exporting the cleaned data to a new CSV file (`nashville_housing.csv`).
+It involves reading the original xlsx file, handling missing values to prevent errors during import into MySQL database, and exporting the cleaned data to a new CSV file (`nashville_housing.csv`).

 2. **importing_csv.sql**: This SQL script creates a MySQL database named `nashville_housing` and defines a table structure to store the cleaned housing data.
 It then loads the data from the CSV file into the MySQL table for further analysis.